yamenj14/context-fluent/README.md

 ##### Thoughts on the application_country:
 We have two options to create a context:
-1. application_country as an environment variable
-2. Parameterizing the build job on circleci so we can pass the argument as follows:
+Parameterizing the build job on circleci so we can pass the argument as follows:
   ```
    -Dspring-boot.run.arguments=--application_country=es
   ```